openimsdk/openkf/README.md

 ## 🗓️ community meeting

 We want anyone to get involved in our community, we offer gifts and rewards, and we welcome you to join us every Thursday night.

+Our conference is in the [OpenIM Slack](https://join.slack.com/t/openimsdk/shared_invite/zt-1tmoj26uf-_FDy3dowVHBiGvLk9e5Xkg) 🎯 `openkf` pipeline, then you can search the openkf pipeline to join

 We take notes of each [biweekly meeting](https://github.com/orgs/OpenIMSDK/discussions/categories/meeting) in [GitHub discussions](https://github.com/OpenIMSDK/OpenKF/discussions/categories/meeting), and our minutes are written in [Google Docs](https://docs.google.com/document/d/1nx8MDpuG74NASx081JcCpxPgDITNTpIIos0DS6Vr9GU/edit?usp=sharing).